The-Shivam-garg/BigB-E-learn-Websit-e/readme.md

  Our Educational Website Cover all the Educational related things whether it's in-syllabus or out-of-syllabus:
- Notes, Sample Papers, Online Video Lectures and courses to crack competitive exams like Applied Subjects,graduation subjects, GATE, etc. Students can clear their doubts
+ Notes, Sample Papers, Online Video Lectures and courses to crack competitive Interviews Of Both PRoduct and Service Based Companies.
+Students can clear their doubts
  by sending their questions to our website.
 We have added Quizzes for Students
  who are willing to solve problems on different topics.
 We have also added
  Interview questions for students who are preparing for placements.